-How to Get Rid of Redness on Face
+Face Redness: How to Get Rid of Red Spots on Your Face

 Many people struggle with red, swollen skin.
 Facial redness can be caused by a host of conditions, including sun damage, rosacea, seborrhea, and acne.
 If you’ve been dealing with rough, red skin and want to alleviate this sometimes painful condition, it’s important to learn what might be causing your facial redness.